-This course fulfills four hours of the Life and Physical Science requirement in the Midland College Core Curriculum.
+This course fulfills one hour of the Life and Physical Science requirement in the Midland College Core Curriculum.
 The Core Curriculum is a set of courses that provide students with a foundation of knowledge, skills and educational experiences that are essential for all learning.
-The URL for the Core Curriculum is available on the Midland College Catalog.
+Please visit the Midland College Catalog for any questions about the core.
 As part of the core, this course addresses the following four objectives: